Why your freelance business needs a business coach

 You’re creative, and as such you have lots of ideas you like to act on.
 I call it Shiny Object Syndrome (SOS).
 However, acting on every idea that comes into your head means eventually you spread yourself thin.
 You get distracted from the bigger picture and you lose precious time working on things that don’t benefit your business.

 Again, a business coach has got your back.
-When you’re hit at 3AM by yet another great idea, you can be sure that your coach will help you analyse the situation a little more sensibly.
+When you’re hit at 3AM by yet another great idea, you can be sure that your coach will help you analyze the situation a little more sensibly.
 Because a good coach is impartial.
 A good coach will want you to focus on things that support your goals.

 As a side note; Rob Walling of Startups for the Rest of Us suggests using the “24 hour rule” for new business ideas.
 Before you go searching for, and purchasing a URL, give it 24 hours to simmer.
 If your idea stands up in the cold light of day, then think about taking action…